nguyenduongthuan/Shopping-Card/README.md

 # Shopping-Card

-A modern, scalable shopping cart solution built with TypeScript, designed for simplicity and performance.
+Designed and implemented the backend infrastructure for a comprehensive shopping cart application.
+The project includes a secure and efficient API system that handles user authentication, file uploads, and database management.
+Built with scalability in mind, it leverages modern tools and frameworks to ensure optimal performance and maintainability.

 ## Features

+- RESTful API design for seamless client-server communication
+- User authentication and session management using JWT
-- TypeScript-based: Reliable and maintainable code with strong typing.
+- Advanced file handling and image processing with Sharp and Formidable
+- Modular architecture for scalability and ease of maintenance
+- Robust error handling and validation mechanisms

+## Technologies Used:

+- Programming Language: TypeScript
+- Framework: Express.js
+- Database: MongoDB
+- Authentication: JSON Web Tokens (JWT)
+- File Handling: Sharp, Formidable
-- Pre-configured Tools: Includes ESLint, Prettier, and EditorConfig for clean and consistent development.
+- Developer Tools: Nodemon, TS-Node, ESLint, Prettier, and Rimraf
-- Video Upload Support: Ready to handle video files in the `uploads/video` directory.
-- Hot-Reloading: Integrated with `nodemon` for efficient development.
+- Build System: TypeScript Compiler with alias path resolution
+- Validation Framework: Express Validator
+- Environment Management: Dotenv

 ## Installation